 May 2015.
 This is arguably the trail’s most impressive stretch, a 274-meter boardwalk bridge that offers fine views across the city.
 Towering thirty-six meters above Henderson Road, it’s the highest pedestrian bridge in Singapore and leads the way to The Ridges’ dramatic conclusion at Mount Faber Park.

 May 2015.
 The best views of all are saved for the end of the hike, which is exactly the way it should be.
 This hilltop park has over ten kilometers of walking trails, but if like me you started out from Kent Ridge Park, you’ll probably want to cut to the chase and take the route directly up to its 105-meter peak.
 At the top there’s a romantic restaurant and several less romantic fast food outlets.
 You can also take the cable car over to Sentosa Island.

 Like this?
-Then why not check out more My 5s from around Singapore.
+Then why not check out more travel reports from around Singapore.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.